Skip to content

 • POST /api/gateway/sessions/{session_id}/prompt_cache/clear

 These routes derive a deterministic bounded namespace/key from session_id, bundle_id, bundle_version, flow_id, provider, model, optional template_id, and version.
-They expose three honest modes:
+The private hash also includes the authenticated principal scope, so two hosted users using the same session id/provider/model do not collide in a shared provider control plane; the returned identity remains portable app-level data and does not expose that private scope.
+These routes expose three honest modes:

 • unsupported: provider/model does not expose prompt-cache support; responses include supported=false, ok=false, and capabilities.